Irish Landmark is a non-profit organisation that finds interesting and unusual properties that are in need of conservation, and gives them new life.

-Established in 1995 following a conference, IUF's members include farmers, recreational users, ecologists, tourism and other countryside service providers who represent those who live, work or recreate in the Irish Uplands.
-The primary focus of IUF is the pursuit of a partnership approach to sustainable upland management of upland areas and to support upland community groups to address local challenges.
+The primary focus of IUF is the pursuit of a partnership approach to the sustainable management of upland areas and to support upland community groups to address local challenges.

 IUF activities include organising and conducting upland community network events, commissioning and publishing research reports and engagement with state and other NGO bodies and in making submissions relating to uplands and communicating with upland communities.

 Heritage Council published “A Profile of Ireland’s Uplands - an all-island study highlighting their strategic importance”.
 The study was based on 2016 Census and recent farm studies in both the Republic of Ireland and Northern Ireland.

 What work the Heritage Council is funding: